-Main picture: Port Elizabeth in 1840
+Main picture: Port Elizabeth in 1840 with its short-lived first jetty

 List of Town Officials in 1843

-What is of interest apart from some of the salaries which are mentioned, are the types of jobs such as Distributor of Stamps and Tidewaiter.
+What is of interest apart from some of the salaries which are mentioned, are the types of jobs held such as Distributor of Stamps and Tidewaiter.

 Residents of 1849

-Of the 362 residents listed, it should be noted that females or minors clearly did not count and hence were not listed unless either they were widowed or they had some form of occupation such as being a milliner or a school teacher.
+Of the 362 residents listed, it should be noted that females or minors clearly did not count and hence were not listed unless they were either widowed or they had some form of occupation such as being a milliner or a school teacher.
 Furthermore of this number, only 262 list some form of vocation.

 Job titles per occupation category: